Table of Contents[Hide][Show]

 What actually does cause cholesterol in foods like egg yolks to oxidize?

-Rather, it is the spray drying of foods that occurs when they are forced through tiny holes at obscenely high temperatures and pressures in factories to powderize them for use in a variety of processed foods that are the problem.
+The real egg processing villain is commercial processing when eggs are forced through tiny holes at obscenely high temperatures and pressures in factories to powderize them for use in a variety of processed foods!
+(2)

 How to Best Eat Your Eggs

-The bottom line is just to eat your eggs!
+The bottom line is this: just eat your eggs!

 They contain inhibitors of the digestive enzyme trypsin, which are destroyed by heat.
 Consuming 100 grams of raw egg white with one egg yolk compared to consuming the same food cooked was shown in one study to reduce protein digestion from 90 percent down to 50 percent.

-The next time a bizarre, modern notion like eating a simple bowl of scrambled eggs is dangerous comes along, just think about what your Great Grandparents ate.
+The next time a modern notion claims that a traditional practice, such as eating a simple bowl of scrambled eggs, is dangerous, think about what your Great Grandparents ate.

-If they scrambled their eggs, chances are good that you can safely eat them too!
+If they scrambled their eggs, chances are good that you can safely do the same!

 More Information